|Nutrition Facts (per serving)|

 Preheat the oven to 375 F / 190 C / Gas 5.
 Lightly grease a baking sheet or line it with parchment paper or a silicone baking mat.
 Cream the sugar and shortening together in a large mixing bowl with the help of an electric mixer or whisk.

-Add the vanilla, egg, and molasses.
+Add the vanilla extract, egg, and molasses.
 Beat the mixture until it is well blended.

 Add the dry mixture to the creamed shortening and egg mixture; mix well.

 Shape the mixture into 1-inch balls or drop the dough from a small cookie scoop onto the prepared baking sheet.

 Bake in the preheated oven for 10 to 12 minutes.
 Cool the cookies completely before eating.